democracyworks/dw-practical-upcoming-elections/README.md

 application that interacts with an API.
 You should spend no more than 2 hours on it and then turn it in to us.

+If you've previously applied to Democracy Works with this project, we ask that you either 1) submit the work you completed previously, or 2) start your work from scratch so that we can fairly judge your work against that of other applicants.

 ## The project

 You are building a web application that can tell people what elections